Dummyc0m/ice1000.github.io/pages/about.md

 + Dynamic type is full of shit
 + Prototype is a rubbish(but for some cases, it's good)
 + Comparing to metaprogramming, reflection really sucks
-+ It is such greate fun to teach others programming
++ It is such great fun to teach others programming
 + One day, LOP will take the place of OOP
 + JVM is the most powerful runtime in the universe
 + Functional Programming and Object Oriented Programming will finally combined with each other